OlliMeeco/meecodocs/guides/connections-and-sharing.md

 meeco shares:create -c .share_config.yaml
 ```

-The CLI sets up a rivate encryption space between `user` and `user2` and then shares the item.
+The CLI sets up a private encryption space between `user` and `user2` and then shares the item.

 We never created an item for the second user, so we can see how looking at another user's shared item works: